Basic instructions for cooking beans in the Rancho Gordo manner:

 Add the beans and their soaking water to a large pot.
 You have been told before to change the water and rinse the beans.
 The thinking now is that vitamins and flavor can leech out of the beans into the soaking water you are throwing down the sink.
 There is conflicting scientific evidence that changing the water cuts down on the gas.
 If you want to, do it.
 If it seems unnecessary, don't.

-If you've soaked them, the beans will have expanded, so make sure they are still covered by at least an inch, maybe a bit more.
+If you've soaked them, the beans will have expanded, so make sure they are covered by at least two inches of water, maybe even a bit more.
 Add the sautéed vegetables and give a good stir.
-Raise your heat to medium high and bring to a hard boil.
+Raise your heat to medium-high and bring to a hard boil.
 Keep the beans at a boil for about ten to fifteen minutes.
 After so many years, I think this is the moment that really matters.
 You have to give them a good hard boil to let them know you're the boss and then reduce them to a gentle simmer, before covering.
 I like to see how low I can go and still get the occasional simmering bubble.
 Open and close the lid, or keep it ajar to help control the heat and allow evaporation.
 The bean broth will be superior if it's had a chance to breathe and evaporate a little.

 When the beans are almost ready, the aroma will be heady.
 They won't smell so much like the vegetables you've cooked but the beans themselves.
 At this point, I'd go ahead and salt them.
 Go easy as it takes awhile for the beans to absorb the salt.
 If you want to add tomatoes or acids like lime or vinegar, wait until the beans are cooked through.